 6–7 hours (drive) |

-Return to the city, relax & refresh |
+Return to city, rest & reflection, cultural contrasts |

 The Gosaikunda Lake Trek is a short yet captivating journey that blends natural beauty with spiritual depth.
 The adventure begins with a scenic drive from Kathmandu to Dhunche (1,960 m), passing through rolling hills, rivers, and charming local villages.
 On the second day, trekkers ascend to Sing Gompa (3,330 m), a peaceful stop known for its lush forests, yak cheese factory, and tranquil monastery.
 The third day is the highlight of the trek, as the trail leads to the sacred Gosaikunda Lake (4,380 m), surrounded by dramatic alpine terrain and breathtaking mountain views.
 After taking in the serenity of the lake, the trek descends back to Dhunche on the fourth day, retracing steps through dense forests and picturesque landscapes.
 The final day includes a relaxing drive back to Kathmandu, offering time to unwind and reflect on an enriching Himalayan experience.